 Image from 1979-1980 AAF Annual Report

-In the year 2000, a call for tenders was again released to the public and the contract for TREX Zone 1 was awarded to the Prairie Art Gallery (now the Art Gallery of Grande Prairie), Zone 2 was awarded to the Edmonton Art Gallery (now the Art Gallery of Alberta), Zone 3 to the Art Gallery of Calgary (now Contemporary Calgary), and Zone four to the Medicine Hat Museum and Art Gallery (now the Esplanade Arts and Heritage Centre).
+In 2000, a call for tenders was again released to the public and the contract for TREX Zone 1 was awarded to the Prairie Art Gallery (now the Art Gallery of Grande Prairie), Zone 2 was awarded to the Edmonton Art Gallery (now the Art Gallery of Alberta), Zone 3 to the Art Gallery of Calgary (now Contemporary Calgary), and Zone 4 to the Medicine Hat Museum and Art Gallery (now the Esplanade Arts and Heritage Centre).

-In January of 2002, the Art Gallery of Calgary (AGC) requested that they be released from the balance of their contract, as their Board felt that the program no longer fit into their gallery’s mandate.
-Based on the jury recommendations from the last call for tenders, the Alberta Foundation for the Arts offered the Alberta Society of Artists the opportunity to take over the balance of the contract for Zone 3.
+In January of 2002, the Art Gallery of Calgary requested that they be released from the balance of their contract, as its board felt that the program no longer fit into their gallery’s mandate.
+Based on the jury recommendations from the last call for tenders, the AFA offered the Alberta Society of Artists the opportunity to take over the balance of the contract for Zone 3.

-The Art Gallery of Grande Prairie - Northwest Alberta
+- The Art Gallery of Grande Prairie - Northwest Alberta

-Art Gallery of Alberta - Northeast and North Central Alberta
+- Art Gallery of Alberta - Northeast and North Central Alberta

-Alberta Society of Artists - Southwest Alberta
+- Alberta Society of Artists - Southwest Alberta

-Esplanade Arts & Heritage Centre - Southeast Alberta
+- Esplanade Arts & Heritage Centre - Southeast Alberta

 2016 TREX Art Exhibit Opening: Dreaming With My 'Great Mother'... from Region 2, Art Gallery of Alberta

 50th Anniversary exhibitions